John Gowans: Work in The Salvation Army

 In 1954, Gowans entered the Salvation Army International Training College (Soulwinners Session).
 There he met his wife Gisèle Bonhotal who, herself, was a qualified children's nurse.
 She was French by birth and her parents, like Gowans', were both Salvation Army officers.
 The couple were married in Paris in 1957 and have two sons, John-Marc and Christophe.

 Beginning in 1967 Gowans demonstrated his writing capacity when, with John Larsson, co-authored ten full-length stage musicals.
 These were Take-Over Bid (1967), Hosea (1969), Jesus Folk (1972), Spirit (1973), Glory (1975), White Rose (1977), The Blood of the Lamb (1978), Son of Man (1983), Man Mark II (1985), and The Meeting (1990).

 He has also written three books of prayer poems under the title of O Lord! and an autobiography, There's a Boy Here ...

 Gowans and his wife served in various corps in the British Territory over a period of 16 years.
 He was then appointed national stewardship secretary, while his wife combined her role as organiser of the International Youth Fellowship with work in one of the Army's maternity homes in London.

 After a period as divisional leaders in Manchester, UK, Gowans, then a lieutenant-colonel, became chief secretary of the France Territory.
 He was then appointed to Los Angeles in the USA Western Territory where he served as Secretary for Programme.

 After serving as leaders of the Southern California Division the couple returned to France in 1986 as territorial leaders.
-Seven years later they were appointed territorial leaders of the Australia Eastern and Papua New Guinea Territory, which included responsibility for the work of the Army in New South Wales, Queensland, the Australia Capital Territory and Papua New Guinea.
+Seven years later they were appointed territorial leaders of the Australia Eastern and Papua New Guinea Territory, which included responsibility for the work of the Army in New South Wales, Queensland, the Australian Capital Territory and Papua New Guinea.

 In 1997, John Gowans was promoted to commissioner and took command of the United Kingdom Territory with the Republic of Ireland.

 On 15 May 1999, Gowans was elected the 16th General of The Salvation Army and took office on 23 July 1999, with Commissioner Gisèle Gowans as World President of Women's Organisations.

 When Gowans retired in 2002, his earlier musical partner John Larsson succeeded him as the next international leader of The Salvation Army.